-Many scientists believe lifting weights can have a similar effect to antidepressant medications or psychotherapy; and you don’t need to lift heavy.
-A recent analysis shows the mental health benefits kick in, regardless of whether you’re pushing massive chunks of iron overhead or lifting the lightest weights in the gym.
+Many scientists believe lifting weights can have a similar effect to antidepressant medications or psychotherapy.
+And you don’t need to lift heavy.
+A recent analysis shows the mental health benefits kick in regardless of whether you’re pushing massive chunks of iron overhead or lifting the lightest weights in the gym.
 These findings suggest it’s not about the strength you build, but the feeling of accomplishment and confidence that goes hand-in-hand with resistance training.
 And it’s not just depressive symptoms affected, as another study shows weightlifting can alleviate symptoms of anxiety too.
 If you’re not sure where to start, experts recommend you try resistance exercises like squats, lunges and planks, as these exercises all strengthen the core and promote improved posture – and better posture is linked to a better mood.

 #6 Train your mind too

 Neurobiological studies suggest mindfulness practices can affect the plasticity of brain structure and functioning.
 When this happens, the main neurocognitive mechanisms affected include emotional regulation, self-awareness, and attention control.
-Research indicates mindfulness meditation encourages our minds to operate less reactively, helping us to function more seamlessly when emotions are activated.
+Research indicates mindfulness meditation encourages our brain to operate less reactively, helping us function more seamlessly when emotions are activated.
 Interestingly, studies show those who partake in this type of meditation have greater compassion – for others and themselves.

 Our physical and mental health are intertwined – so staying active is one of the fundamental ways we maintain emotional and cognitive resilience.